$HS$-tensional maps and $HM$-tensional maps: Nonexistence results of nonminimal -tensional submanifolds

-The goal of this section is to search for $HS$-tensional and $HM$-tensional submanifolds that are not minimal.
-As a by-product, we prove some nonexistence results. \begin{thm} Let $\iota: (M^{m},g)\longrightarrow (N^{n},h)$ be a Riemannian submanifold such that $|H|=$ constant.
-Then $M$ is $HS$-tensional if and only if it is minimal. \end{thm} \begin{proof} Assume that $M$ is $HS$-tensional, by using the Weitzenb\"{o}ck formula we obtain
+The goal of this section is to prove several nonexistence results of nonminimal $H$-tensional submanifolds. \begin{thm} Let $\iota: (M^{m},g)\longrightarrow (N^{n},h)$ be a Riemannian submanifold with $|H|=$ constant.
+Then $M$ is $H$-tensional if and only if it is minimal. \end{thm} \begin{proof} Assume that $M$ is $H$-tensional, by using the Weitzenb\"{o}ck formula, we obtain that